knative/release/README.md

 # Otherwise, commit all the changes
 git status
 ```
+- Commit the changes and send a PR against the `main` branch.
+Before doing so, check whether some additional, manual updates are required, that you can also add to this PR (to save some roundtrips).
+Section [Special repository actions](#special-repository-actions) contains the repository specific instructions (if any).

-### Special repository checks
+### Special repository actions

-For some repositories some extra manual validation needs to be performed before the release branch is cut:
+For some repositories some extra manual validation and updates need to be performed before the release branch is cut:

 #### knative/client

 * Check that in [version.go](https://github.com/knative/client/blob/main/pkg/kn/commands/version/version.go) that the variable [apiVersions](https://github.com/knative/client/blob/main/pkg/kn/commands/version/version.go#L32) points to the versions of `knative-serving` and `knative-eventing` that are about to be released.
+* Update the version numbers of Serving and Eventing in [test/presubmit-integration-tests-latest-release.sh](https://github.com/knative/client/blob/main/test/presubmit-integration-tests-latest-release.sh#L20-L21) so that the integration test is already running against the just released serving and eventing versions.
 * (optional) Check that [CHANGELOG.adoc](https://github.com/knative/client/blob/main/CHANGELOG.adoc) contains a section about the release, i.e. the top-level "(Unreleased)" section should be changed to point to the upcoming release version and number.
 It's not critical if the changelog is aligned after the release in retrospective.

 If the validation fails, the fix should be trivial and could be either performed by the release leads or the client team.